 From an early age, each of us has been taught a very important lesson: share.
 As kids, we’re instructed to share our toys with our siblings or friends.
 Childrens’ books and TV shows reiterate the lesson that “sharing is caring.”
 So what better way to show you care about someone than to share Jesus with them?

 If you’re like many Christians, the thought of sharing your faith probably makes you a little uncomfortable.
 Maybe you generally avoid confrontation.
 Maybe you don’t want to offend anyone.
 Maybe you don’t really know what to say.
 Together, we’ll look at the importance of sharing Jesus.
 Plus, we’ll discover what it looks like when a life is committed to that goal.
-Finally, we’ll hear from Beach Road Baptist Church in Southport who has made a church-wide goal to share Jesus this year.

 WHY IS IT IMPORTANT TO SHARE JESUS?